Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Dept of Greek & Latin

 - Faculty of Arts & Humanities

 Before joining UCL, I studied Classics on both sides of the Atlantic: at Wellesley (BA 2003), King’s College Cambridge (BA Hons 2005), and Princeton (MA 2008, PhD 2011).
-Following the completion of my doctorate at Princeton, I returned to Cambridge where I taught various topics in Classics and English at several colleges.
+Following the completion of my doctorate at Princeton (during the last year of which I also held a lectureship in Classics), I returned to Cambridge where I taught various topics in Classics and English at several colleges.
 Having been raised in New York, I am happy to be based once again in a global city and to join UCL starting September 2012.

 At UCL I teach a range of courses on classical language, literature and